MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution: Implementation and evaluation

 \section{Implementation and evaluation}

 MARTSIA is an approach aimed at securing the access to information at a fine-grained level in a distributed fashion.
 We have hitherto shown its security guarantees by design, using a multi-party process execution as a motivating scenario.
 In this section, we experimentally evaluate whether MARTSIA can deliver its guarantees and properties in a process context, and at what cost.
 The code of our prototype alongside the detailed results of our experiments can be found at \href{https://github.com/apwbs/MARTSIA-Ethereum}{github.com/apwbs/MARTSIA-Ethereum}.
 We implemented the three contracts described in \cref{sec:approach:workflow} as a single instance in Solidity, a programming language for the Ethereum Virtual Machine (EVM).
-We deployed the instance on the Goerli (Ethereum), Mumbai (Polygon), and Fuji (Avalanche) testnets. \footnote{Goerli: \href{https://goerli.etherscan.io/}{goerli.etherscan.io}; Mumbai: \href{https://mumbai.polygonscan.com/}{mumbai.polygonscan.com}; Avalanche: \href{https://testnet.snowtrace.io/}{testnet.snowtrace.io}.
-Accessed: 29 March 2023.} We created an \IPFS local node \footref{foot:ipfs} to realize the \DStore component, and used Python to encode the off-chain architecture including client-server communication channels.
+We deployed the instance on the Sepolia (Ethereum), Mumbai (Polygon), and Fuji (Avalanche) testnets. \footnote{Goerli: \href{https://sepolia.etherscan.io/}{sepolia.etherscan.io}; Mumbai: \href{https://mumbai.polygonscan.com/}{mumbai.polygonscan.com}; Avalanche: \href{https://testnet.snowtrace.io/}{testnet.snowtrace.io}.
+Accessed: 09 June 2023.} We created an \IPFS local node \footref{foot:ipfs} to realize the \DStore, and used Python to encode the off-chain modules including the client-server communication channels.